yuminyea/You-re-the-One-Whom-I-m-Talking-To/README.md

 ## **Repository Structure**
 ### **ExampleScene/**
-- ExampleScene.unity – A standalone demo scene that replicates core AV motion without networking.
+- A standalone demo scene that replicates core AV motion without networking.
 - Demonstrates the AV behavior and contextual eHMI logic in a self-contained setting.
 - Includes pre-configured:
   - Autonomous Vehicle with eHMI controller